murribu/wcsb/src/notes/updates.2025-superintendent-evaluation.md

 2025 | 3.31 | 2.46 | 4.43 |  N/A   |
 ```

-- I can't know min and max for 2022 because of missing data, but the average was published in the agenda for the [June 2022 meeting](https://meeting.boeconnect.net/Public/Agenda/566?meeting=531239).
+- I can't know min and max for 2022 because of missing data, but the average was published in the [June 2022 meeting agenda](https://meeting.boeconnect.net/Public/Agenda/566?meeting=531239).

 The lowest score over this time period was from [[people.board.Jay Galbreath]] in 2021, when he gave the superintendent a score of 1.5 out of 5.
 This was largely due to Mr. Galbreath's dissatisfaction with Mr. Golden's leadership coming out of the pandemic.
 Not surprisingly, Mr. Galbreath voted not to extend Mr. Golden's contract that year.